What is a Trademark License Agreement?

 Does it matter if my trademark is not registered?

-However, a registered trademark is the best way to claim your ownership on the mark.
+-However, a registered trademark is the best way to claim your ownership of the mark.

 What should you include in a Trademark License Agreement?